dippy2214/Unity-Audio-Visualiser/README.md

 they are).
 By applying fast forier transforms to the sound wave our music is generating, audio visualisers will break the sound down into frequency bands.
 Each band will be a different size, often based on how our ears percieve sounds.
-Generally speaking lower frequencies will have thinner bands (20-60 hertz for example) whereas higher frequencies will have wider bands (6000 - 20000 hertz), because our ears percieve these lower frequency sounds with more precision than the higher frequency ones.
+Generally speaking lower frequencies will have thinner bands (20-60 hertz for example) whereas higher frequencies will have wider bands (6000 - 20000 hertz), because our ears percieve these lower frequency sounds with more precision than the higher frequency ones, and as such lower frequencies and bass lines will also be a more significant part of most soundtracks.
 Breaking down the audio into these bands is important because we need to break down continuous frequency into single numbers we can use.

 Once we have these bands, making the visualiser is just a matter of applying the data on how strongly each band is represented in the audio to some kind of visual feedback to create nice looking effects, which for me was a fine task since this kind of real time representation